AviatrixSystems/Docs/HowTos/secure_edge_workflow.rst

    |secure_edge_ova_load_file|

 #.
 In the Select storage page, select the storage device for the instance you created (the OVA is installed in this instance).
 Click **Next**.
 #.
-In the Deployment options window, enter the network interface mappings and select the Deployment type (Refer to the pull-down menu or see `CPU and Memory Configuration <http://docs.aviatrix.com/HowTos/secure_edge_workflow.html#cpu-and-memory-configurations>`_.)
+In the Deployment options window, enter the network interface mappings and select the Deployment type.
+(Refer to the pull-down menu or see `CPU and Memory Configuration <http://docs.aviatrix.com/HowTos/secure_edge_workflow.html#cpu-and-memory-configurations>`_.)

    |secure_edge_ova_deploy_options|